ldbodmer/hours-analysis/README.md

 ---

 ## Acknowledgments
-The data used in this analysis was sourced from "Lyn's folder," generated on August 2, 2024.
-Special thanks to team members for their support in data collection and initial exploration.
+The data used in this analysis was generated on August 2, 2024.
+Special thanks to team member Christopher for his support in data collection and initial exploration.

 ---